Cheapest Car Insurance in South Carolina (Best Rates in 2026)

 Monthly rates based on full coverage car insurance for a 30-year-old man.
 Some rates use different ages or coverage limits.

-Geico, Auto-Owners and USAA have the cheapest full coverage insurance in SC.
+Who has the cheapest full coverage car insurance in South Carolina?

 Find Cheap Auto Insurance Quotes in South Carolina